-The auto selection feature allows the Wireless PCI Adapter to automatically select a profile from the list of profiles and use it to connect to the network.
+The auto selection feature allows the wireless adapter to automatically select a profile from the list of profiles and use it to connect to the network.
 To add a new profile into the Auto Selected Profiles list, please follow these steps.

-- 1. On the Profile Management screen (shown in Figure 3-2), click Order Profiles.... - 2.
-The Auto Profiles Selection management window will appear (shown in Figure 3-11) with a list of all created profiles in the Available Profiles.

-- 3. Highlight the profiles to add to auto profile selection, and click Add.
+- On the Profile Management tab, click Order Profiles.... - 2.
+The Auto Profiles Selection management window will appear, with a list of all created profiles in the Available Profiles box. - 3.
+Highlight the profiles to add to auto profile selection, and click Add.
 The profile will appear in the Auto Selected Profiles box. - 4.
 Highlight a profile in the Auto Selected Profiles box. - 5.
 Click Move Up or Move Down as appropriate.

-The first profile in the Auto Selected Profiles box has highest priority, and the last profile has the lowest priority.
+The first profile in the Auto Selected Profiles box has highest priority, and the last profile has lowest priority.

 - 6. Click OK. - 7.
-Check the Auto Select Profiles checkbox on the Profile Management tab (shown in Figure 3-2).
+Check the Auto Select Profiles checkbox on the Profile Management tab.